Belcarra Regional Park Hike

 Jug Island Beach Trail

-For Father’s day a couple of years ago, I got a great book; 109 Walks In British Columbia’s Lower Mainland by Alice Purdey, John Halliday and Mary, and David Macaree.
+A couple of years ago, for Father's Day, I got a great book: 109 Walks In British Columbia’s Lower Mainland by Alice Purdey, John Halliday and Mary, and David Macaree.

-We highly recommend this book and we are making our way through the different hikes.
-With the help of the book, we easily found the trailhead after crossing Bedwell Bay Road.
+We highly recommend this book, and we are making our way through the different hikes.
+The book helped us easily find the trailhead after crossing Bedwell Bay Road.

-The Jug Island Beach Trail is rated moderate whereas the Bedwell Bay Trail is rated easy.
-You have both options if you venture to Belcarra Regional Park.
+The Jug Island Beach Trail is rated moderate, whereas the Bedwell Bay Trail is rated easy.
+If you venture to Belcarra Regional Park, you have both options.

 A flat section of the Jug Island Beach Trail